stacksjs/table/README.md

 </template>
 ```

-Check out the `index.html` to get an idea how it can be done in a "working environment".
+Check out the `index.html` & `App.vue` to get an idea how to implement a modern table.

 ## 🧪 Testing